Creative Nonfiction Boot Camp

 Q: What if I have a busy week coming up (or I’m going out of town) and can’t post 300 words during any of the days during the week?
 Can I post everything on the weekend?

 A: You must post 300 words per day for at least 3 out of the 5 weekdays in order to receive feedback, so posting everything at the end of the week is not an option.
-However, if you know that you have a busy week coming up you can complete your minimum 3 posts during the preceding weekend and post them all at the beginning of the week—writing prompts will be provided ahead of time so that you can work ahead.
+However, if you know that you have a busy week coming up, you can ask your instructor for the writing prompts ahead of time so that you can complete your minimum 3 posts during the preceding weekend and post them all at the beginning of the week.

 Q: Do I have to post my work at any particular time of day?